ELSady/Classification-Telcom-Churn-Modeling/README.md

 Defining business problems <br>
 ### Business Problems :
- * What is the probability of a customer to stop / churning from using the services?
+ * What is the likelihood of a customer to stop / churning from using the services?
  * Which factors play the most role when it comes to churn?
  * WHat business actions needed to be taken to addres / minimize this issue?